MSF releases report one year after the crisis started in Central African Republic.

-To mark the 12 months of extreme and unacceptable violence that has gripped the Central African Republic (CAR) since a coup d’état last March, Médecins Sans Frontières (MSF) has brought together testimonies from its teams and patients in a report, One Year of Escalating Violence.
+To mark the 12 months of extreme and unacceptable violence that has gripped the Central African Republic (CAR) since a coup d’état last March, Médecins Sans Frontières (MSF) has brought together testimonies from its teams and patients in a report, Central African Republic: A year of continuing violence against civilians.

 Our teams on the ground – which are 2,300 strong – speak out about the atrocities that have taken place in the CAR over the past year.
 The report also features harrowing testimonies from people in CAR, which brings to life the horrific violence that has become a daily reality in the country.